LDCVia/ldcvia-apidocs/source/index.md

 --------- | ------- | -----------
-count | 30 | The number of documents to get data for. start | 0 | The starting position in the view, use this to page through documents
+count | 30 | The number of documents to get data for. start | 0 | The starting position in the view, use this to page through documents sortasc | null | The name of the field to sort results in ascending order sortdesc | __created | The name of the field to sort results in descending order

 ### Response JSON